SharmaRohan1/DBMS_Project/README.md

 (DELHI TECHNOLOGICAL UNIVERSITY)

 ABOUT THE PROJECT
-A stocks portfolio manager with a simple and easy to use interface.
+A realtime stocks portfolio manager with a simple and easy to use interface.
 Used making Python making use of NSEPython library , MySQL , PySimpleGUI for making the interface.

 FOR EXECUTION OF THE PROJECT, EXECUTE FILES IN THIS SEQUENCE-